sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/configuration.md

 ### Enable tracing

-Tracing should be enabled in the docker-compose.yaml file by default.
+Tracing should be enabled in the `docker-compose.yaml` file by default.

-If not, you can enable it by setting the environment variabl to `SAMPLING_STRATEGIES_FILE=/etc/jaeger/sampling_strategies.json` in the `jaeger` container:
+If not, you can enable it by setting the environment variable to `SAMPLING_STRATEGIES_FILE=/etc/jaeger/sampling_strategies.json` in the `jaeger` container:

 ```yaml
 # docker-compose.override.yaml